Fava Bean

 What goes wrong

-Favism risk: A small percentage of people (primarily of Mediterranean, Middle Eastern, or African descent) have a genetic enzyme deficiency (G6PD deficiency) that makes them sensitive to compounds in fava beans - consumption can cause a hemolytic crisis.
-This is worth flagging as an edge case.
-If you have G6PD deficiency or are unsure, consult a physician before eating fava beans.
+Favism.
+A small percentage of people - primarily of Mediterranean, Middle Eastern, or African ancestry - have G6PD deficiency (glucose-6-phosphate dehydrogenase deficiency), a genetic enzyme condition that makes them sensitive to compounds in fava beans.
+Consumption can trigger hemolytic anemia in affected individuals.
+This is not a common problem but it is serious.
+If you or someone in your household has G6PD deficiency or if there’s a family history of unexplained reactions to fava beans, consult a physician before eating them.

 Harvest and storage